 1. Timely follow-up messages

-Using automatic replies on Facebook Messenger (or any other live chat app) is a great way of replying to your customers out of your business hours.
+Using automatic replies on a customer’s preferred channel of communication (WhatsApp, Messenger, email, etc) is a great way of replying to your customers out of your business hours.
 However, automation cannot cover every single scenario.

 So, if your customers expect your follow up to be as quick as your initial reply, that could prove problematic.